 0. Services a.
-Please tick which services are supplier: connected to y our property and give details of the Services Connected Supplier Gas / liquid petroleum gas Water mains / private water supply ✓ Scottish Water Electricity ~ EON Mains drainage Telephone ✓ ВТ Cable TV / satellite Broadband $\checkmark$ Shell Energy Broadband ).
-Is there a septic tank system at y our property?
-Yes / No If you have answered yes, please e answer the two questions below: C. (i) Do you have appropriate cons ents for the disch narge from your septic tank?
-Yes / No / Don't know d. (ii) Do you have a maintenance contract for your septic tank?
-Yes / No If you have answered yes, pleas have a maintenance contract: e give details of the company with which you
+Please tick which services are supplier: our property and give details of the Services Connected Supplier Gas / liquid petroleum gas Water mains / private water supply ~ Scott.water Electricity ~ Cannot Mains drainage ~ Cannot Telephone Cable TV / satellite ✓ Cannot Broadband $\checkmark$ Not fixed inside the property ).
+Is there a septic tank system at y our property? ¥es / No If you have answered yes, please e answer the two questions below: ). (i) Do you have appropriate cons ents for the disch narge from your septic tank?
+Yes / No / Den't know d. (ii) Do you have a maintenance contract for your septic tank?
+Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract:

-11. Responsibilities for Shared or Common Areas a.
-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes / No / Den't Knew If you have answered yes, please give details: Shared driveway maintenance.
-Shared septic tank maintenance. b.
+11. Responsibilities for Shared or Common Areas а.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area? ¥es / No / Den't Knew If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes / No / Not applicable If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Yes / No / Not applicable If you have answered yes, please give details: с.
+Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 Yes / No d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-Yes / No If you have answered yes, please give details: e.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries? ¥es / No If you have answered yes, please give details: e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-Yes / No If you have answered yes, please give details: The attached cottage has access through the back garden to their back garden.
-The neighbours have access along the driveway at the front of the cottage to their houses. f.
+Yes / No If you have answered yes, please give details: f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
 Yes / No If you have answered yes, please give details: 12.
 Charges associated with your property a.
-Is there a factor or property manager for your property? ¥es / No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges:
+Is there a factor or property manager for your property?
+Yes / No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: